Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Oh, yeah.
-Yeah, yeah.
-He's like at the forefront because with my business especially, I would not be where I am now if it wasn't for God.
-It's for Jesus because there is no way, like I look back on everything that has happened, like all the contracts that I got just randomly like the one in, Coolangatta, Cali, one of my bigger ones.
+He’s at the forefront.
+With my business especially, I would not be where I am without God—without Jesus.
+There’s no way.
+I look back at everything that’s happened—the contracts I got randomly—like the one in Coolangatta Cali, one of my bigger ones.

 00:10:55:02 - 00:11:15:06